aldenyslo/cse15l-lab-reports/lab1.md

 Working directory: /home/lecture1

-I got that output because it simply changed to the home directory.
+No output because it successfully changed to the home directory.

 Output is not an error.